 Durant, Thompson help Warriors bounce back, beat Bulls

-Golden State Warriors guard Stephen Curry, left, drives the ball against Chicago Bulls forward Nikola Mirotic during the first half of an NBA basketball game Wednesday, Feb.
+Golden State Warriors forward Kevin Durant lays up a shot against the Chicago Bulls during the first half of an NBA basketball game Wednesday, Feb.
 8, 2017, in Oakland, Calif.
 Golden State Warriors forward Kevin Durant, center, shoots between Chicago Bulls' Paul Zipser, left, and Robin Lopez during the first half of an NBA basketball game Wednesday, Feb.
 8, 2017, in Oakland, Calif.

 Add your comments below